jackaltx/Headless-PiImage-setup/README.md

-# headless-pi-setup-on-centos8
+# Setup a Raspberry Pi SD image

+In my lab I am testing a cluster of Raspberry Pi's.
+To make that easier this ansible playbook will edit a downloaded OS so that the boot will not require any interaction on my part.

-Transform raspi os to a headless boot for PiFarm use
+The goal is to transform raspi os to a headless boot for PiFarm use.

+## State of Code

+It is a personal tool and will be edited as required.

 ## Insprired by